 - Selling your skills (like writing, graphic design, bookkeeping, etc)

-To pull this off, you’ll need to ensure that your main pages (Home, About, Services) are well designed as they are your sales pages.
+To pull this off, you’ll need to ensure that your main pages (Homepage, About, Contact, Services) are well designed as they are your sales pages.
 You’ll also have to polish your pitch so that it’s compelling enough to encourage prospects to hire you.

 2. Affiliate Marketing

 Affiliate marketing means selling products that have been created by others to your audience.
 This involves getting an affiliate link (with a tag for tracking) that you promote in your content.
 When your readers purchase a product through your link, you earn a commission.
 Of course, for this business model to work, you must have a decent amount of traffic.
 The Amazon affiliate program is one of the most popular since they are the largest online store.

 Digital products are a great way to earn money from your blog.
 Once you establish yourself as an authority in your niche, people will be willing to pay for exclusive content that you publish in your products.
 Examples of digital products include:

 The good thing about selling digital products is that you can actually make a decent amount of money even without high volumes of traffic.

 4. Sell Ad Space or Join an Ad Network

 Selling ad space or joining ad networks is a great way to earn passive income from your blog (like we plan to tastefully try with WordFinderPro one day).
 But there’s a caveat – you have to have a huge volume of traffic visiting your site.
 Ad networks you need to consider if the ad route sounds like something you can do include Carbon and Mediavine among a host of others.